-Primary: Development Economics, Applied Microeconomics
+Primary: Development Economics, Applied Microeconomics Secondary: Political Economy, Banking/Finance

-Secondary: Urban Economics

-"Zombie Firms and Political Capture of Bank Lending"
+"Zombie Firms and Political Influence on Bank Lending in China"

-Zombie firms (indebted firms that are unprofitable and depend on banks or government bailouts for continued operation) are costly.
-The existence of zombie firms has been attributed to banks continuing to provide forbearance lending in their own interests.
-However, in the contexts of developing economies, local government, alongside banks, may be contributing to keeping zombie firms alive.
-Studying loans in China, I examine how bank lending is captured and tracks the appointment cycle of local government officials.
-I find that there is significant targeting of firms, with bank lending to zombie firms dramatically increases in the last service year of local government officials and exhibits a significant increasing trend across the appointment cycle.
-I also show that capture is selective: although local government officials may pressure small local banks to lend to unprofitable firms, their ability to capture large nationally operated banks is relatively limited.
+Zombie firms---indebted firms that are unprofitable and depend on banks or government bailouts for continued operation---are a drag on the economies in which they operate.
+The existence of zombie firms has been attributed to banks continuing to provide forbearance lending for their own interests.
+But local political officials may also contribute to keeping zombie firms alive, even in settings without the pressures of electoral cycles.
+Studying loans in China, I examine how bank lending is influenced by local officials and tracks their appointment cycle.
+I find that there is significant targeting of firms: lending to zombie firms increases in local officials' last service year and exhibits an increasing trend across the appointment cycle, while lending to non-zombie firms shrinks in the last service year and decreases across the cycle.
+I also find that influence is selective: local officials pressure small local banks more to lend to unprofitable firms, but their ability to affect large nationally operated banks appears to be limited.